intuition-dev/httpRPC/other/doc/1basics.md

 Are there teams that bifurcate that back end is only services?
 Yes, and they are usually dysfunctional.
 For example how to handle fail over of a service call?
 What if there are issues w/ the API call - who  handles it?
 I have seen back end teams blame the front end developers.
 A simple fix is: back end teams write and support the client side API calls.

 So full stack/back end programmers write the client side API calls used by the front end team.
-Those APIs call services and the services have a business layer that interacts with the DB.
+And the API's need to be Topology-Aware, knowing what geo-distributed server to call.
+The  Those APIs call services and the services have a business layer that interacts with the DB.
 The full stack team is also responsible for security, including auth and auth of users and not just TLS, hashing/salting the passwords.
 Security is in the domain of the back end teams.
 As is SRE, monitoring, metrics, fail over, back up/restore, disaster recovery, (edge) cache, etc. And Devops, including Blue/Green deployment (simplest is having two service DNS sub domains, one for Eastern US and one for EU, but it can get more complex).
 Also, ETL, transactional data and decision support analytics/ warehouse.

 Another part of full stack is to SRE redrills and load testing on nightwatchman/weekends.